 Sadly, even some pro-life leaders are prone to treat the numbers lightly, quoting data that is as much as five years out of date or routinely accepting the built-in lag in Guttmacher reporting.
+Few even count the 2 million abortions that occurred before Roe v.
+Wade.
 We are one of the few voices -- and the earliest -- to translate the toll into the disastrous economic impact.
 Our research began in 1992 and we have been a persistent voice on this topic since 1995.

 Howard continued: “I find it hard to understand how any president can rationalize this enormous diversion of resources from what is really killing America.
 If President Bush had used his bully pulpit more, the number of abortions would be declining by a lot more than 1.5% a year.
 Unfortunately, the hue and cry is not yet loud enough.”

 “The consequences of this loss are enormous, yet we seem blind to them,” he said.
-“It is time we faced the social, economic and spiritual impact of 55 million missing unborn Americans.
-That's 30 percent of the entire generation under 45.
-It is also equivalent to 72% of all the babies born during the Baby Boom from 1945 to 1963.”
+“It is time we faced the social, economic and spiritual impact of 60 million missing unborn Americans.
+That's 30 percent of the entire generation under 49.
+It is also equivalent to nearly 80% of all the babies born during the Baby Boom from 1945 to 1963.”